cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/Obsidian Setup for Corporate/Web or Browser-Based Obsidian/Web or Browser-Based Obsidian.md

 #### Kasm in a VM in TrueNAS Scale?

-So...obsidian inside of Kasm inside of an Ubuntu Linux VM inside of TrueNAS Scale.
+So...obsidian inside of Kasm inside of an Ubuntu Linux VM inside of TrueNAS Scale?

 - [Running VMs in TrueNAS Scale - Should you run this instead of Proxmox? - YouTube](https://www.youtube.com/watch?v=hpPXOSC5GmU)